Emix200/monty/README.md

-All about  Stacks, Queues - LIFO, FIFO
+All about  Stacks, Queues - LIFO, FIFO PERSONALLY DONE